alek-antic/CanYouFeelTheRhythm/README.txt

-SongSelectScreen - the screen that you select your song on GameScreen - the actual screen for playing the game Score - keeps score as the player plays, displays it Song - music of the Beatmap
-SoundEffects - the beeps and dings
-Beatmap - contains the combination of beats that make up each game Combo - a string of Beats together that assigns them numbers, and ApproachCircle- the circle that closes in around a beat in Chase The Beat to denote the timing
+SongSelectScreen - the screen that you select your song on GameScreen - the actual screen for playing the game Score - keeps score as the player plays, displays it Beatmap - contains the combination of beats that make up each game Combo - a string of Beats together that assigns them numbers, and ApproachCircle- the circle that closes in around a beat in Chase The Beat to denote the timing